Making your option choices in school? Get inspired and pick the future you want

 What it's like

 It’s a great time to join the forest industry, whether you're starting out or changing career.
-You'll help tackle the climate emergency and work towards a green recovery after Covid-19.
+You'll help tackle the climate emergency and work towards a greene future.

 Forestry plays an important part in the nature-based sector.
 It has set ambitious targets to reduce carbon emissions, including creating 18,000 hectares of woodland a year by 2024.
 This is helping to support Scotland's transition to net zero by 2045.

 In this role, you'd carry out practical tasks in forests and woodlands to help care for and protect the environment.
-You’d plant, prune, and fell trees.
 You’d also protect trees from pests and disease.

 You’d need to be safety-conscious, responsible and may need a good head for heights.